MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-training-campaigns.md

 - **Completed**: The user has already completed their training module.
 - **In Progress**: The user has started their training module.
-- **Not Started**: The user has not started their training module.
+- **Not Started**: The user hasn't started their training module.
 - **Training Already Completed**: The user was previously assigned and completed the training module within the training threshold time period.
-- **Training Previously Assigned**: The user currently has been assigned the training module within the training threshold time period, but has not completed the training.
+- **Training Previously Assigned**: The user currently has been assigned the training module within the training threshold time period, but hasn't completed the training.
 The user can still complete the training module to move it to a **Completed** state.
-- **Overdue**: Thw user has not completed the training before the assigned module due date.
+- **Overdue**: The user hasn't completed the training before the assigned module due date and has not been reassigned the same training module within the training threshold period.
-- **Not Completed**: The user has not completed the training module within the assigned module due date and is eligible for the same training module reassignment.
+- **Not Completed**: The user hasn't completed the training module within the assigned module due date and/ or is outside the training threshold period and is eligible for the same training module reassignment.

 To set the training threshold, do the following steps: